Brightspace/dynamodb-local-optimizedb-issue/README.md

-## optimizeDbBeforeStartup option Breaks dynamodb local
+## optimizeDbBeforeStartup option breaks dynamodb local

 When using dynamodb-local with the -optimizeDbBeforeStartup option enabled you can insert duplicate items in a table that have the same hash key.